influx6/relay/readme.md

       //handle the request and response
     })

-    //the real route is /home/:id, using the internal request
-    //encapsulation in relay caslled HTTPRequest, which wraps up the request
-    //and response and uses the codecs for writing and reading data and provides a
-    // .Message()(*Message,error) which parses the body or form data according to the
-    //content type
+    // Using Codecs
+    //if its an empty string then all methods are allowed app.Add("","/updates",func(res http.ResponseWriter,req *http.Request,params relay.Collector){
+      //handle the request and response
+    })

+    // Using the BindHTTP and BindSocket/UpgradeSocket provide custom handlers that use relays Context
+    // and SocketWorker structs respectively allow a more refined and simple api call but also included
+    //with context is an internal map to localize request data for easy access instead of a global map
+    //of requests

-    home.BindHTTP("get post put","/:id",func(req *relay.HTTPRequest){
+    home.BindHTTP("get post put","/:id",func(req *relay.Context){
       //...handle the custom request object
-      msg, err := req.Message()
+      msg, err := BasicHTTPCodec.Deocde(req)
       //use the msg to get Params, Body or ParseForm/Form depending
-      //on the content type of request (www-urlencode, multipart,body) },relay.BasicHTTPCodec) // => returns a http port
+      //on the content type of request (www-urlencode, multipart,body) }) // => returns a flatchain middleware

     //you can also use the pure go-handler approach home.Get("/updates",func(res http.ResponseWriter,req *http.Request,params relay.Collector){
       //handle the request and response
     })

-    //the codec(last argument) argument can be nil which defaults to using the
-    //BasicHTTPCodec as the internal http codec
-    home.BindHTTP("get post put","/:names",func(req *relay.HTTPRequest){
+    //for a more refined and simpler handler using the relay.Context struct which includes
+    //a sync map for storing request data forthe lifetime of the requests home.BindHTTP("get post put","/:names",func(req *relay.Context,nx relay.NextHandler){
       //handle the custom request object
+      nx(req)
-    },nil) // => returns a http port
+    }) // => returns a FlatChain middleware

+    ```

+    - Using the relay codecs system:

+    ```go

+        home.BindHTTP("get post put","/:names",func(c *relay.Context,nx relay.NextHandler){
+          //handle the custom request object
+            json := JSONRender(200,map[string]string{"user":"john"}, true, true, true)

+            //a special header encoder that uses the Context itself for some head writing BasicHeadEncoder.Encode(c, json.Head)

+            //Encoders take in a io.Writer
+            JSON.Encode(c.Res, json)
+          nx(req)
+        })

+    ```

+    - Using the middlewares systems in relay

+    ```go

+      // BindHTTP returns a middleware capable of providing stacking abilities home.BindHTTP("get post put","/:names",func(req *relay.Context,nx relay.NextHandler){
+        //handle the custom request object
+        nx(req)
+      }).Chain(func(c *relay.Context,nx relay.NextHandler){
+        //do something here...
+        nx(c)
+      })

+      var Logger = NewFlatChain(func(c *relay.Context,next relay.NextHandler){
+        log.Printf("Request: Method %s to %s",c.Req.Method,c.Req.URI.path)
+        next(c)
+      })

+      home.Add("get post put","/:user",Logger.Handle)

+      //continue chaining from that middleware
+      Logger.Chain(func(c *relay.Context,nx relay.NextHandler){
+        //do something here...
+        nx(c)
+      })
+    ```

+    - Using websockets:

+    ```go

     //Binding for websocket connections exists and each controller provides
     //the BindSocket and BindSocketFor where each allows a more refined control on arguments.
     //Relay provides two strategies when dealing with websocket connections:

     //Strateg one: (handling socket messages directly)
     //With websocket is the SocketWorker which encapsulates